bwassim/Project-2-Operationalizing-Machine-Learning/README.md

 Azure provides a `Swagger JSON file` for deployed models.
 The swagger URI is used to download the JSON file.

 1. `Swagger.sh` will download the latest Swagger container, and it will run it on port 80.
-In our case since no premisson was granted for port 80, we updated the script to a port with higher value : 9000.
+In our case since no premisson was granted for port 80, I updated the script to a port with higher value : 9000.
 2. `serve.py` will start a Python server on port 9000.
 The file needs to be in the same directory as our `swagger.json`

 <img src="./images/best-model-swagger.png">